georgeherby/PoGoScansWiki/docs/_build/html/_sources/arceus/show.txt

 Viewing Exclusions
 ------------------

-If you alerts have exclusions (indicated by a ✓ in the exclusions column, you can view these by typing:
+If your alerts have exclusions (indicated by a ✓ in the exclusions column, you can view these by typing:

 .. code-block:: bash